Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/4. The Fourth Gathering/Dead as a Doorknob.md

 It's close to noon when I exit my fugue.
 The doorknob lies forgotten in my hand, a thing layer of skin already bunching up around it.
 I can only hope that it regrows the same as it did before, and this *thing* hasn't permanently marred me.
 The forest has remained quiet, for obvious reasons.

-I am surrounded by the stench of death--all of the life undone by my opening sweeps through my awareness like water through a grate, staying but a moment before rushing away; regret overtakes me as I feel terrible for not caring more; despair
+I am surrounded by the stench of death--all of the life undone by my opening sweeps through my awareness like water through a grate, staying but a moment before rushing away; regret overtakes me as I feel terrible for not caring more; despair tags along to everything else.
+The tree that served to shelter me in its loving embrace is gone, its siblings fallen victim to the same fate.
+My legs are not my own; they pick me up and begin limping through the undergrowth as the energy that seemed to fill me earlier has mostly faded.
+I want to do nothing but sleep, and were it not for the pain (both emotional and physical) I fear I would lay down and let the forest overtake me.
+And for a moment--I almost do.

+The doorknob is a part of me.
+It isn't some kind of burden I can just hide in a bush--if I'm to even exist, I must accept it as a chunk of my nature.
+Despite the anger and fear and sadness and just... everything, using it feels as natural as breathing.
+The path comes into view, and I shudder as I turn back.
+No signs of my destruction remain.
+It seems impossible for such a small distance to be all standing between people enjoying their travels and bearing witness to horrors beyond all comprehension.
+It's sickening.

+The settlement is probably a days' walk away.
+And it's already noon.
+If I